VenezianoMauro/prueba-tecnica/README.md

 **Discussion points**:
 - What's wrong with this code?
 - How would you restructure it?
-- What patterns would you apply? (repository pattern, service layer, DTOs, etc.)
+- What patterns would you apply?

 ---